jhskelton/N-Body-Simulation/readme.md

 - Compare the accuracy of different numerical integration schemes
 - Chaotic nature of the 3-body system
 - Visualisation of non-integrable orbits
+- Ray tracing the dynamical system using "ghost" (non-interacting) particles
 - Scattering from close encounter orbits
 - Statistical/out-of-equilibirum behaviour of large $`N`$-body systems (ie structure formation)